“I seldom end up where I wanted to go, but almost always end up where I need to be.”- Douglas Adams

 4. Your New Addiction

-If you have had the nerve to book that plane ticket or book your seat on that huge traveling bus, take it from me: you have come a long way down your road of addiction recovery.
+If you have had the nerve to book that plane ticket or seat on that huge traveling bus, take it from me: you have come a long way down your road of addiction recovery.

-The grounding your rehab gave you, coupled with support of family and friends, has got you to this point.
+The grounding your rehab gave you, coupled with the support of family and friends, has got you to this point.

 Before you know it (and you have my sincere best wishes on this), traveling will be your NEW addiction – healthy, educational, enlightening, and, ultimately, personally fulfilling.

 Recovery can be a lonely place for many.

 Recovery may have left your thinking very open-minded.